Discover with us this beautiful places: Valladolid Yucatan and its traditional neighbourhoods.

 Some of the attractions in the area are shopping and fine dining on the Calzada de Los Frailes: a colorful street with restored colonial houses.

-The best breakfast of Valladolid is served in Yerbabuena de Sisal, just across the Convent.
+The best breakfast of Valladolid is served in Yerbabuena del Sisal, just across the Convent.
 Every night, there is a night show out on weekends at 8 pm in Spanish and 9 pm in English.
+Take a picture with the letters of “VALLADOLID”

 To be continued…